Mai Abu ElDahab

 Programs and Editorial Coordinator

 Marie-Nour Héchaimé is a contemporary art worker who grew up in Beirut and was initially trained as a lawyer.
 In 2017-18, she participated in the Experimental Program in Arts and Politics (SPEAP) founded by Bruno Latour.
 She previously worked with several contemporary arts institutions including most recently Council and La Colonie (both in Paris), and from 2013 to 2016 at Ashkal Alwan (Beirut).
-She has been also involved since 2014 with Arts Collaboratory, a self-organized, horizontal ecosystem of twenty-five socially-engaged arts institutions.
+She is involved since 2014 with Arts Collaboratory, a self-organized, horizontal ecosystem of twenty-five socially-engaged arts institutions.

 Born in Beirut, Krystel Khoury has since 2006 been working as a cultural consultant and coordinator for organizations in Lebanon, Jordan, Egypt, France, and Germany, for which she coordinates and implements projects engaging artists from the Arab world and Europe.
 Trained originally as a dancer, Khoury holds a Masters in Performing Arts from Université de Lyon and earned a Ph.D. in anthropology of dance and intercultural dynamics from Auvergne Université in 2014.
 Her research focuses on embodied knowledge and political discourses, dance education, artistic processes, and anthropological theories.
 Her latest contributions include Theatre Against Borders (Arts Mdpi, 2018) and Dancing In The Waiting Room (ASA 18, Oxford University).
 She is also the editor of Lullabies from the Worlds of Islam (Al Ayn museum, 2018) and com(.)com (2019).